Hubell History, Family Crest & Coats of Arms

 - Origins Available:

-Anglo-Saxon culture of Britain.
+The generations and branches of the Hubell family share a name that has its roots in the ancient Anglo-Saxon culture of Britain.
 The name Hubell comes from the Old French name Hubaut or one of the Old German names Hugibald or Hubald.
 These names have the literal meaning of mind-bold.
-CITATION[CLOSE]

 Early Origins of the Hubell family